 - In 2016, with co-sponsorship from CPN, the Catholic University of South Sudan's Institute for Applied Research and Community Outreach hosted a conference to conclude the Jubilee Year of Mercy.

 - CPN has helped with strategic planning and other needs for a new peace institute established at the Catholic University of Bukavu under the auspices of ACEAC, the regional episcopal conference covering the Democratic Republic of Congo, Burundi, and Rwanda.

 - In 2015, Emmanuel Aliba Kiiza, the director of the Justice, Peace, and Caritas office of the Ugandan Bishops held the CRS-Kroc Institute fellowship at the University of Notre Dame.
 During his fellowship, he developed the National Reconciliation Plan for Uganda, which was approved by the Ugandan Bishops in June 2015.
 Past CRS-Kroc fellows from the Great Lakes region have included Fr.
-Emmanuel Ntakarutimana from Burundi in 2008, Joseph Muyango from Rwanda in 2010, and John Ashworth from South Sudan in 2013.
+Emmanuel Ntakarutimana from Burundi in 2008, Joseph Muyango from Rwanda in 2010, John Katunga from Kenya in 2011, and John Ashworth from South Sudan in 2013.

 - In 2013, CPN and CRS co-sponsored and provided resource persons for a major meeting on reconciliation for Ugandan bishops and national- and diocesan-level peace and justice staff.

 - In 2013, CPN supported a week-long workshop for diocesan peace and justice staff from throught the Democratic Republic of Congo, and CPN affiliated faculty have also done seminars for bishops and staff in Burundi and for the Cardinal Martino Pan African Institute in the Democratic Republic of Congo.